TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 Some other mentions:

 * Feedback loops should be fast!
 12-15 minutes tops, otherwise too slow.
-* Value stream mapping
+* Value stream mapping.
-* Microservices can encourage silos
+* Microservices can encourage silos.
 * Definition of quality: Software that does exactly what the customer wants it to do at the speed at which the customer wants it to happen.

 And this slide, showing how much we've learned in the past 25 years: